oOo0oOo/LeanParanoia/README.md

 > **THIS TOOL IS STILL IN EARLY DEVELOPMENT AND NOT READY FOR USE!**

 Configurable proof verification for Lean 4 that detects soundness exploits through dependency analysis and environment replay via [lean4checker](https://github.com/leanprover/lean4checker).
 Operates without trusted reference files and cannot guarantee complete soundness.
-Validate critical proofs with challenge–solution verifiers.
+Validate critical proofs with challenge-solution verifiers.

 ## Exploits